Last updated: December 4, 2019.

 There are three things that you MUST present to the Immigration Officer before you are allowed to board:

-- Valid passport
+- Valid passport (with at least 6 months validity)

 - Roundtrip ticket

 - Visa, if applicable

 At the very least, you should have these three.
 Usually, these are all they will ask from you.
 Usually.
 Sometimes, they ask for a company ID and hotel reservation.